Background

 The space that has been empty for some time at the southern end of Hartington’s is referred to in communications with WDCO’s regeneration partners as Block D. Once destined to be a leisure facility, an agreement was reached in 2017 that this space would become a community space.

-WDCO is delighted that we have received a full update of the current situation as relates to Block D.Please see the following paragraph.
+WDCO is delighted that we have received an update of the current situation as relates to Block D. Please see the following paragraph.

 February 2026 Block D update